ava-cassiopeia/simple-switch/readme.md

 | `$simple-switch_switch-speed` | Timing Unit | `250ms` | The amount of time it takes the Switch animation to finish moving between the "on" and "off" state |
 | `$simple-switch_tray-color` | Color | `#ccc` | The color of the tray of the Switch |

-## Controlling the switch via Javascript
+## Controlling the switch via JavaScript

-The switch can be toggled via Javascript:
+The switch can be toggled via JavaScript:

 ```js
   SimpleSwitch.toggle(checkboxElement);